 “How Can Mazzoni Karam Petorak & Valvano Help?”

-If you are represented by us, we will do everything we can to help you achieve the best possible outcome, from avoiding time in a detention facility to probation or even having the charges dismissed and removed from your criminal record.
-Schedule a free case evaluation.
-Contact us.
-Call (570) 348-0776.
+If you are represented by us for a juvenile criminal defense, we will do everything we can to help you achieve the best possible outcome, from avoiding time in a detention facility to probation or even having the charges dismissed and removed from your criminal record.
+Schedule a free case evaluation and contact us by calling (570) 348-0776.